 Hon.
-Cecilia Ayot: Thank you Mr. Speaker for giving this opportunity to speak on this important motion.
-I tis very evident that members are disillusioned.
+Cecilia Ayot: Thank you Mr. Speaker for giving this opportunity to speak on this important Motion.
+It is evident that Members are disillusioned.
 Hon.
-Obyuya, if people listened to you, you must also listen to them.
+Obuya, if people listened to you, you must also listen to them.
 I was saying that it is a big shame and disgrace that we paraded parents for the last six months and we have not been able to award them bursaries.